miguelwhite/ansible_runserver/README.md

 # ansible_runserver
-An server that receives requests to run predfined playbooks.
+A server that receives requests to run predfined playbooks.